Skip to main content

 Export, Trade

-Whether you are new to exporting or expanding to new markets, the U.S. Commercial Service (CS), part of the U.S. Department of Commerce’s International Trade Administration, offers companies a full range of expertise in international trade.
-Companies can find assistance locally in more than 100 U.S. Commercial Service offices nationwide and in more than 70 international offices.
+The U.S. Commercial Service (CS), part of the U.S. Department of Commerce’s International Trade Administration, offers companies a full range of expertise in international trade.
+Companies can find assistance locally in more than 100 U.S. CS offices nationwide and in more than 70 international offices.

 • U.S. Export Assistance Centers